yaroslavsobolev/coevolution-of-catalysts/README.md

 ## Reproducing figures from the article

 To reproduce the Figure 2B, run the `Figure_2B.py` script.

 To reproduce the Figure 4A, run the `Figure_4A.py` script.

 To reproduce the Figure 4B, run the `halides_clustering.py` script.

 To reproduce the ligands UMAP, run the `ligands_mapping_mainfig.py` script.

+To reproduce the TSNE embedding of natural products, run the `halides_selection_mainfig.py` script.

 See respective scripts for the paths to raw dataframes in `/data/`